Guillermo del Toro's unrealized projects: Mnemovore

+Death and Me

-In 2008, a film based on Death: The High Cost of Living, to be called Death and Me, was under production at New Line Cinema.
+In 2007, a film based on Death: The High Cost of Living, to be called Death and Me, was under production at New Line Cinema.
 Neil Gaiman wrote the screenplay, and would also direct, with del Toro as executive producer.
-Gaiman spent several days on the set of del Toro's film Hellboy II: The Golden Army to get pointers on how to direct.
-On October 14, 2010 it was reported in an interview with Gaiman that as of June or July, DC and Warner Bros. had closed down work on the film.
+Gaiman spent several days on the set of del Toro's Hellboy II: The Golden Army to get pointers on how to direct.
+On October 14, 2010, it was reported in an interview with Gaiman that as of June or July, DC and Warner Bros. had closed down work on the film.

-Halo

-On February 8, 2008, it was reported that del Toro was in talks to direct a film adaptation of the Halo video game series.
-However, he chose instead to focus on The Hobbit film adaptation.

 Hater

-On May 20, 2008, del Toro revealed that he was set to produce J.A.
-Bayona's film adaptation of Hater by David Moody.
+In 2008, del Toro revealed that he was set to produce, alongside Mark Johnston, J. A. Bayona's film adaptation of Hater by David Moody for Universal.